mlochbaum/BQN/tutorial/expression.md

 Other examples of affine spaces are
 * Points on a line (with no origin).
 You can move a point by a distance or find the distance between two points, but can't add points.
 * Times in seconds.
 You can find the interval between two times or shift a time by some number of seconds, but adding two times together is nonsense.
 * Pointers in a computer's memory.
-I'll let you verify for yourself that the rules are the same.
+Verify for yourself that the rules are the same, if you like.

 Want to shift an uppercase character to lowercase?
 Affine characters to the rescue:

         'K' + 'a'-'A'

-Convert a character to a digit?
+Convert a digit to its value?
 Here you go:

         '4' - '0'